-Discussion of the planned Implementation Review for B-C-B bowhead whales in 2012 is given under Item 8.6.
-The Committee reaffirms its advice from last year that the Bowhead whale SLA remains the most appropriate tool for providing management advice for this harvest.
+Discussion of the planned Implementation Review for B-C-B bowheads in 2012 is given under Item 8.6.
+The Committee reaffirms its advice from last year that the Bowhead SLA remains the most appropriate tool for providing management advice for this harvest.
 The results from the SLA show that the present strike and catch limits are acceptable.